2026 Logistics

-This event will be held the midday Friday, August 29th until midday Monday, September 1st (Labor Day).
-The property will open at 10am on Friday and we ask that you wrap up and head home by 12pm on Monday.
-While we encourage participants to come all four days if possible, we still welcome you to register if you are only able to make it for part of the time!
+This event will be held from 10am Friday September 18th - 11am Monday September 21st.
+While we encourage participants to come all four days if possible, we still welcome you to register if you are only able to make it for part of the time.
+Anyone interested in helping clean up and break down the event on Monday is welcome to stay late.

 We ask that this is a pet-free event, although if you need to bring your service animal, please reach out to rar.champlainvalley@gmail.com.